Tony Sheldon (politician): Politics

 Sheldon won ALP preselection for the Senate in June 2018, with the endorsement of the Centre Unity (Labor Right) faction.
 The Sydney Morning Herald described him as a "strong backer of Labor leader Bill Shorten" and speculated he would be elevated to the ministry if the party won government.
 He was elected to the Senate at the 2019 federal election to a six-year term beginning on 1 July 2019.

-On 24 July 2022, Sheldon was appointed Special Envoy for Disaster Recovery by Prime Minister Anthony Albanese.
+Following the election of the Labor Government, on 24 July 2022, Sheldon was appointed Special Envoy for Disaster Recovery by Prime Minister Anthony Albanese.

+On 2 August 2022, Sheldon was elected Chair of the Senate Education and Employment Legislation Committee.
+He also serves as Deputy Chair of the Senate Select Committee on Australia's Disaster Resilience.